CeusMedia/Mail/README.md

 ### Future version

 Sending a mail should be as easy as possible.
-This is an outlook how the interface could look like in future.
+This is an outlook how the interface could look like in the future.

 **Attention:** This is pseudo code.
 The used classes are not implemented yet.